ehulders/Meraki-Ansible-Deployment/readme.md

 One of the things that makes this such a simple workflow is the Meraki platform, which provides us two main benefits here that are quite unique.
 Firstly Meraki supports ZTP natively therefore will allow the devices to call home as soon as they receive an internet connection aslong as their serial number has been registered to an organisation, which we do in our playbook.
 This will then allow the devices to pull down a config thats already been set well in advance and we don’t have to rely on our playbook getting individual device connectivity, the dashboard has the device configs already applied waiting for the device to announce itself.

 Secondly the way Meraki supports templates for network configuration allows us to abstract away much of the manual configuration in our playbook and automate much of the deployment simply by attaching a template.
 All we have to do is build a few custom tasks for firewall rules and IP Addressing which is specific to our branch.
+Meraki will do tasks like VLAN assignment, port security, SSID creation all for us.

 ## CICD - Continuous Integration, Continuous Delivery.
 But for networks

 As we've demonstrated in our network above this could form part of a CICD pipeline to automate the deployment of branches.
-The devices and network elements can be defined through a YAML file like the example below.
+This is known as NetDevOps.
+The devices and network elements can be defined through a YAML file like the example below, you could refer to this as infrastructure as code as our infrastructure is being defined by these YAML files.
 As new files are added to the source control for each branch we can automate CICD functionality (e.g. Gitlab CICD or Github actions) to automatically run the the playbook and deploy our branches.

 In this scenario we can define the devices to be added to our network and the template to be bound from our YAML file definition.
 Like the below example where we define 4 devices to be added to the network, the Ansible playbook will read these files (included in the repo) and use the variables to carry out the required tasks in the playbook.
 Should you wish to add more or less devices to your network you just need to edit the YAML file with the appropriate number of devices.